API Documentation vs. Specification vs. Definition: What’s the Difference?

 Expand FAQ

-What is meant by an API specification?
+What is an API specification?

 Expand Button

-What is the purpose of an API definition?
+What is an API definition?

 Expand Button